ApsaraWitharana/MERN-Project-Task-manager/README.md

-# MEAN Stack Task Manager
+# MERN Stack Task Manager

-This is a **Task Manager** web application built using the **MEAN stack** (MongoDB, Express.js, Angular, Node.js).
+This is a **Task Manager** web application built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 The application allows users to create, update, delete, and manage tasks efficiently.

 ## Features